AndreasHeger/CGATReport/doc/Tutorial9.rst

 Tutorial 9: Plotting with R
 ==================================

-The principal plotting engine in SphinxReport is matplotlib.
+The principal plotting engine in CGATReport is matplotlib.
 However, it is just as easy to create plots with R. There are several ways to use R for plotting:

-* :ref:`Via Plugins` extending the in-built plotting capabilities of SphinxReport,
+* :ref:`Via Plugins` extending the in-built plotting capabilities of CGATReport,
 * :ref:`Via Tracker` involving writing a :term:`Tracker` that both
   collects data and plots
 * :ref:`Via ggplot2` involving a data frame and the R ggplot library.